eidheim/Simple-Web-Server/README.md

 Simple-Web-Server
 =================

-A very simple, fast, multithreaded, platform independent HTTP and HTTPS server library implemented using C++11 and Boost.Asio.
+A very simple, fast, multithreaded, platform independent HTTP and HTTPS server and client library implemented using C++11 and Boost.Asio.
 Created to be an easy way to make REST resources available from C++ applications.

 See also https://github.com/eidheim/Simple-WebSocket-Server for an easy way to make WebSocket/WebSocket Secure endpoints in C++.